back to news and insights

 Typically, a stock take involves manually scanning, which requires lifting human workers by forklift to reach the top of racks.
 This not only raises safety concerns but is also time consuming, resulting in less than 100 pallets scanned per hour, on average.

-Alternatively, drones mounted with cameras can be used which can reach the tallest racks with ease and can scan around 300 to 400 pallets per hour.
-However, drones often suffer from scanning inaccuracies, they require manual control and also aisles need to be closed for safety during scanning as they cannot operate around people due to the high speed rotating propeller blades.
+Alternatively, drones mounted with cameras can be used which can reach the tallest racks with ease and can scan 400 pallets per hour.
+However, drones often suffer from scanning inaccuracies, they require human operators control and also aisles need to be closed for safety during scanning.

 To solve this problem, Dexory used Autonomous Mobile Robot (AMR) technology to develop an inventory management robot that automatically extends to the height of the tallest racks.
 It uses both lidars and cameras to scan every pallet within a rack simultaneously, in one sweep; scanning up to an impressive 12,000 pallets per hour with an average well above 8,000 pallets and an accuracy of 99.9%.